gigascience/gigadb-website/docs/sop/PERFORMANCES_TROUBLESHOOT.md

 ### PHP-FPM and APCu are configured appropriately for the instance specs but the website is still heavy pressure

-Immedidate alleviation is to upgrade the instance specs to tier above the current one.
+Immediate alleviation is to upgrade the instance specs to tier above the current one.
 First update the file `ops/infrastructure/envs/live/terraform.tfvars` and set the variable `web_ec2_type` to the desired instance type.
 Then update the environment with terraform:
 ```